-An abdominal ultrasound is a medical imaging examination used to assess internal organs such as the pancreas, liver, gallbladder, spleen and kidneys.
+An abdominal ultrasound is used to get images of internal organs such as the pancreas, liver, gallbladder, spleen and kidneys.

-To obtain these images, a device called a transducer is placed on your abdomen.
+To get these images, a device called a transducer is placed on your abdomen.

 Before your Scan